Fiserv/acceptance-solutions-apac/docs/APIs/PaymentAPI/SaleLocalPaymentMethod.md

 ***Token should be sent as Authorization.***

 ### Minimum Requirements
-The table below contains the mandatory fields:
+##### The table below contains:- #####
-Required for a successful Sale request
+- Mandatory fields required for a successful request
+- Full request schemas are available in our  [API Explorer](../api/?type=post&path=/boardinggateway/cloudpoi/PosPush/nonOpiProcessAmount)
-Required query parameters in the request message Required json properties
+- Identifies the required query parameters in the request message
-Merchants can access the full request schemas in our API Explorer[API Explorer](../api/?type=post&path=/boardinggateway/cloudpoi/PosPush/nonOpiProcessAmount).
+- Identifies the required json properties in the request message.

 The below table identifies the required json properties in the request message.
 ### Request